29 Jan 5 LEADERSHIP MISTAKES PRINCIPALS SHOULD AVOID

 This coming week is an exciting one for school leadership downunder.
 Almost 4 million Australian students will be returning to school for the start of the 2017 academic year.

 I was lucky enough to be invited as a guest speaker to inspire 230 teachers last week in their preparation for the new school year.
 Excitement and tension filled the air and it got me thinking.
 Schools are incredibly busy and complex places.
 As a Principal and Head of School I have always loved the start of the new school year.
-I’ve learnt to enjoy it and at the same time think strategically to make sure everyone is on board and focussed.
+I’ve learnt to enjoy it and at the same time think strategically to make sure everyone is on board, inspired and focussed.

+You don’t need to take a principal course to be a great school leader now.
 Here’s 5 tips I’ve learnt over the years to help avoid those simple mistakes that zap your time and energy.
 I hope they’re helpful for you.

 - Everyone’s excited!
 It’s great to get back together with your team and talk about holidays, adventures and even disasters.
 Don’t make the mistake of complaining, gossiping or blaming.
 Read Jack Canfield’s The Success Principles and take 100% responsibility for changing your school to meet the needs of 21st Century learners.